How are spot prices determined?

 We discuss these below and explore what a ‘fair’ price means for bullion traders in their pursuit of the best return for their metal.

-The Over-the-Counter (OTC) market consists of traders dealing with other traders on a one-on-one basis.
-It operates much like the internet – it is a network of traders independently dealing with each other 24 hours a day.
+The over-the-counter (OTC) market consists of traders dealing directly with other traders on a one-on-one basis. it is a network of traders independently dealing with each during market trading hours.

 OTC is generally meant to refer to professional/corporate entities trading 400oz gold bars (and 1,000oz silver bars), usually for settlement in London.
 However, when you buy a coin from a bullion dealer, you are also doing an OTC deal.